Teleportation via spin-1/2 chain in solid-state quantum architecture: Conclusions

-{We discuss the possible application of the proposed teleportation algorithm to the flux-qubit chain on the superconducting platform.
-Up to our knowledge, the method of optical teleportation has not been applied to the superconducting quantum platform.
-Applying the optical method requires involving additional equipment along with the standard equipment used in such platform.
-This would leads to an increase in dimensions of devises on superconducting platform.
-In addition, changing the sender $A$ and/or the receiver $B$ requires the appropriate moving of equipment.
-Using solely solid basis for teleportation allows to avoid the necessity in such actions and simplifies the technical part of teleportation between arbitrary qubits.
-The later problem is not considered in our paper because it requires additional calculations that remain beyond the frames of the current work.
-We consider that the teleportation (more precisely, the teleportation of unitary transformations) inside of single quantum platform can be effectively used for realization of quantum operations between remote qubits. }
+{We discuss the possible application of the proposed teleportation algorithm to the flux-qubit chain on the superconducting platform. {The long-distance entanglement in such platform can be established via micro-wave photons.
+Our algorithm is an alternative to the existing one and can be more effective for entangling qubits separated by intermediate-scale distance.
+Using solely solid basis for teleportation allows to simplify the technical part of teleportation between remote qubits.
+We present the analysis of the effect of the Hamiltonian perturbations on the entangling algorithm and demonstrate that perturbations reduce the fidelity of teleported state.
+However, our algorithm is rather tolerant to such perturbations which is confirmed by numerical simulations showing that deviation of the fidelity from 1, i.e., the quantity $1-F$, is proportional to square of the perturbation amplitude $\varepsilon$.
+We consider that the teleportation (more precisely, the teleportation of unitary transformations) based on our algorithm can be effectively used for realization of quantum operations between remote qubits inside of single quantum platform. }

 {\bf Acknowledgments.} The work is funded as a state task of Russian Fundamental Investigations (State Registration No. 124013000760-0).

 {\bf CONFLICT OF INTEREST} Authors have no conflict of interest.